What Are The Three Layers Of The Sun

 Granulation: A Sign of Convection

 If you were to zoom in on the photosphere with a powerful telescope (equipped with appropriate filters to protect your eyes and equipment), you would notice a grainy texture called granulation.
-These granules are the tops of convection cells, similar to bubbles in boiling water.
+So these granules are the tops of convection cells, similar to bubbles in boiling water.
 Hot plasma rises from the interior of the sun, cools as it reaches the surface, and then sinks back down, creating a continuous cycle of movement.
 These granules typically last for about 10-20 minutes and are roughly 1,000 kilometers (620 miles) in diameter, comparable in size to the state of Texas.

 Sunspots: Regions of Intense Magnetic Activity

 Sunspots aren't permanent; they form, grow, and decay over periods ranging from days to weeks.
-Their number and distribution vary according to the solar cycle, an approximately 11-year period during which the sun's magnetic activity waxes and wanes.
+Also, their number and distribution vary according to the solar cycle, an approximately 11-year period during which the sun's magnetic activity waxes and wanes.
 At the peak of the solar cycle, the sun is riddled with sunspots, while during solar minimum, they are scarce or absent altogether.

 Temperature and Composition

 The temperature of the photosphere ranges from about 6,500 Kelvin (11,240 degrees Fahrenheit) at its base to about 4,000 Kelvin (6,740 degrees Fahrenheit) at its outer edge.
-The photosphere is primarily composed of hydrogen (about 70.6%) and helium (about 27.4%), with trace amounts of heavier elements like oxygen, carbon, nitrogen, silicon, magnesium, and iron.
+The photosphere is primarily composed of hydrogen (about 70.6%) and helium (about 27.That's why 4%), with trace amounts of heavier elements like oxygen, carbon, nitrogen, silicon, magnesium, and iron.
 These elements exist in a plasma state, where electrons are stripped from atoms due to the extreme heat.

 The Chromosphere: A Fiery Atmosphere